paulha042/Amazon-Book-Graph-Data/README.md

 ID.

-However, since the size is too big, I can never load the data to the memory, even if I use A100 High Ram (80 VRAM).
+However, since the size is too big, I can never load the data to the memory, even if I use A100 High Ram (80 VRAM) on Google Colab.
 Therefore, I limit the scale to use the existing graph provided by PyG (also known  pytorch geometric).

 In this report, I implemented Graph Recommender with a Multi-Scale Attention framework